H G Wells - Father of Science Fiction or Boorish Philanderer?

 1909 - 17 Church Row, Hampstead, London

 1930 - 47 Chiltern Court, Clarence Gate, London

 1936 - 13 Hanover Terrace, London

 All these houses still exist, apart from Heatherlea which was demolished in 1955.
 They can all be viewed, although Spade House is now a nursing home that does not encourage visitors.
 Those that survive all have blue plaques apart from Easton Glebe and Church Row (well, Chiltern Court has a brown plaque for some reason).
 One would have to be a dedicated fan (or a deranged blogger) to visit them all.
 We found them unremarkable.
 Wells wrote in all of them.
 His best regarded works after The War of the Worlds! were his non-science based novels, most of which were written in Spade House.
 He died in 1946 at his Hanover Terrace home.
 His ashes were scattered in the English Channel.

-Lots of people complain about the minute detail of road names and places in The War of the Worlds!
-It never worried us, because the early events happened just a few miles from where we grew up.
+Wells represnted Woking and Surrey in The War of the Worlds! exactly as they were when he lived there.
+We always loved it because the early events happened just a few miles from where we grew up.
 We used to cycle around Chertey and Woking as kids.
-On the 150th anniversary of Well's birth and the 120th anniversary of the story's publication, we thought it would be fun to follow in its tripod-steps.
+On the 125th anniversary of the story's publication, we thought it would be fun to follow in its tripod-steps.

 War of the Worlds commences with a puff of smoke seen rising into the Martian atmosphere from telescopes on earth.
 Another follows each day for the next nine days.
 Our narrator sees the second emission from his friend Ogilvy's observatory.
 This building is only described as near Ottershaw, overlooking Ottershaw and Chertsey.
 We guess it must have been on Fern Hill.